-If the ventilation fan is not operating inside the UITF enclosure, the SF6 will remain along the floor, a very thin layer less than 1" thick.
-In this case, personnel are not allowed to work on the floor, i.e., on hands and knees, in case of known leaks.
+If the ventilation fan is not operating inside the UITF enclosure, the SF6 will remain along the floor.
+In this case, personnel are not allowed to work on the floor in case of known leaks.

-The pressure vessel assessment of the high voltage power supply SF6 tank can be found in Docushare, Folder PS-ACC-17-001
+The pressure vessel assessment of the high voltage power supply SF6 tank can be found in Docushare, Folder PS-ACC-17-001 a.
+Ventilation failure.
+Expected Response is to evacuate area immediately and convene at muster point.